This post has already been read 1048 times!

 1. Protection of Domestic Industries

-By imposing anti-dumping duties, India ensures that its local manufacturers can compete fairly against artificially cheap imports.
-This helps industries such as:
+By imposing anti-dumping duties, India ensures that local manufacturers can compete fairly against artificially cheap imports.
+This helps industries such as steel, pharmaceuticals, automobiles, and renewable energy.

 2. Encouraging Domestic Investment and Innovation